renamedquery/smartphoneremote_ue5/README.md

 `--camera-z-rotation-offset` / `-z` : The Z rotation [yaw] offset for the camera.
 This is additive.
 [Not required, default is 0].

+`--speed-dividend` / `-s` : Only send a PUT request to the Unreal Engine API every N'th frame.
+[Not required, default is 2].

 ## Running the Program

 1.]
 Start Unreal Engine with the web control plugin enabled and configured.